bec-archer/SR80-Manuals/user-manual.md

 ### Adding Photos from the Tech Station

 When you open an item detail, you'll see a row of photo thumbnails at the top of the info card (if any photos exist) along with **Camera** and **Library** buttons.
 Techs can add photos at any point during the repair — before starting, during disassembly, after the fix, or whenever something is worth documenting.
+Tapping **Camera** opens the continuous camera: tap the shutter as many times as you need, watch the thumbnails appear at the bottom of the screen, then tap **Done** when you're finished.
+No need to reopen the camera between shots.

 Tap any thumbnail to view the photo full-screen.
 Tap the photo or swipe down to close.
 Photos with markup show a small blue pencil badge on their thumbnail.